Kalaloch Campground Overview

 - E and F loop campsites will be available for reservations 4 days in advance.

-During the rest of the year, it is on a first-come, first-served basis.
+During the rest of the year, the campground operates on a first-come, first-served basis.
 During winter (November - April), some campground loops are closed, but camping is still available.

 Kalaloch Campground is located on the southwest coast of the Olympic Peninsula in Olympic National Park, on a high bluff adjacent to the Pacific Ocean.
 Although campsites are not directly on the beach, several of them overlook the water and there is beach access within the facility.
 The campground is large and set amidst a peaceful, coastal forest that thrives on the region's high annual rainfall.
 Rain or shine, it is one of the most visited areas of the park.